 - Guidance by a certified rafting guide

-Gullfoss Canyon Rafting is available with both pick up and as meet on location.
+Gullfoss Canyon Rafting can be available with both pick up and as meet on location.

-Pick up: If you select pick up in your booking, morning pick up is 8:00 am & afternoon pick up is at 12:00 pm.
-Please note, that the pick up can take up to 30 min.
+Pick up: Pick up is not always available on all departures but if you are able to select pick up when booking then the morning pick up is at 8:00 am & afternoon pick up is at 12:00 pm.
+Pickup can take up to 30 minutes.

 Meet on location: If you prefer to meet us on location the tour begins at 10:00 AM & 14:00.
 Please be at Drumboddstaðir 15 minutes prior to departure.